deployphp/docs/advanced/deploy-and-git.md

 ## Deploy keys

-Deploy key is a SSH key set in your repo to grant client read-only access to your repo.
+A deploy key is a SSH key set in your repo to grant client read-only access to your repo.
 As the name says, its primary function is to be used in the deploy process, where only read access is needed.
 Anyone with access to the repository and server will have the ability to deploy the project.

 * [Generate a ssh key](https://help.github.com/articles/connecting-to-github-with-ssh/)
-* Add ssh key to repository's deploy keys setting
+* Add the ssh key to the repository's deploy keys setting

-> Make sure your repo url use git protocol not https, which means use `git@github.com:user/repo.git`
+> Make sure your repo url uses git protocol not https, which means use `git@github.com:user/repo.git`

 ## Agent forwarding

-In many cases, especially in the beginning of a project, SSH agent forwarding is the quickest and simplest method to use.
+In many cases, especially at the beginning of a project, SSH agent forwarding is the quickest and simplest method to use.
 Agent forwarding uses the same SSH keys that your local development computer uses.